to find and use tools to research Australian Commonwealth, State / Territory and Local Government tax law.

 Revenue to the States and Territories is from two sources: Commonwealth Government grants (under s 96 of the Australian Constitution) and appropriations, such as the goods and services tax (GST) - this is imposed and collected by the Commonwealth, and all GST revenue is distributed to State and Territory governments; and the imposition of State and Territory taxes.
 The taxes imposed by the States and Territories include duties, land tax and payroll tax, and various transaction-based (such as gambling) and industry taxes.

 In the Northern Territory and all States, local (municipal) governments also impose taxes (the ACT has no local governments).
 These taxes are restricted to rates on property.
 Unlike Commonwealth and State taxing powers, the power of local governments to tax is not derived from the Australian Constitution - the Constitution does not mention or recognise this third tier of government.
 The local government sector is a statutory creation of the States and derives its powers from State and NT legislation.
 State Constitutions all recognise local governments (the NT does not have a constitution).
 State and Northern Territory legislation gives power to local governments to impose taxes.
 Local governments also receive grants from the Commonwealth to contribute to the provision of services, under the Local Government (Financial Assistance) Act 1995 (Cth).

-For more information on the power to tax and sources of tax in Australia, see eg: the latest edition of C Coleman et al, Principles of Taxation Law (Thomson Reuters).
+For more information on the power to tax and sources of tax in Australia, see eg: the latest edition of K. Sadiq et al, Principles of Taxation Law (Thomson Reuters).